-In addition to being pre-decisional, the withheld material must be "deliberative" in order to fall within the deliberative process privilege.
-In deciding whether a document should be protected by the privilege, the D.C.
+In addition to being pre-decisional, the withheld material must be "deliberative" in order to fall within the deliberative process privilege.14 "In deciding whether a document should be protected by the privilege," the D.C.
 Circuit looks to "whether the document is 'deliberative' whether it reflects the give-and-take of the consultative process.
-The exemption thus covers recommendations, draft documents, proposals, suggestions, and other subjective documents which reflect the personal opinions of the writer rather than the policy of the agency."
-Courts also "ask themselves whether the document is so candid or personal in nature that public disclosure is likely in the future to stifle honest and frank communication within the agency."
+The exemption thus covers recommendations, draft documents, proposals, suggestions, and other subjective documents which reflect the personal opinions of the writer rather than the policy of the agency."15 Courts also "ask themselves whether the document is so candid or personal in nature that public disclosure is likely in the future to stifle honest and frank communication within the agency."16

 There is nothing subjective or personal about the Strategic Plan; it is simply an objective outline of its lawful capabilities identified relating to the Department's websites and other activities and services that directly engage with the public; the Department's solicitation of third-party organizations; and the Department's issuance of identity documents.
 Nor does it reflect agency give-and-take of the consultative process.
 Disclosure of the Strategic Plan will not cause rank and file Department employees to be less frank or honest when compiling similarly objective findings in the future.
 AFL did not request their drafts or communications.
-Section 3(b) of the EO did not require the Department to provide its evaluations or considerations, and AFL did not seek them.
-AFL only requested the Secretary's final, as submitted, version of the document containing the Department's final outline.
+Section

-14 Exhibit 1 at 1.
+13 Exhibit 1 at 1.

-15 McKinley v.
+14 McKinley v.
 Bd. of Governors of Fed.
 Res.
 Sys., 647 F.3d 331, 339 (D.C.
 Cir.
 2011).

-16 Coastal States Gas Corp. v.
+15 Coastal States Gas Corp. v.
 U.S. Dep't of Energy, 617 F.2d 854, 866 (D.C.
 Cir.
 1980).